In this section, we provide guides and references to use the PowerBI connector.

 Requirements

-To access the PowerBI APIs and import dashboards, charts, and datasets from PowerBI into OpenMetadata, a PowerBI Pro
+To access the PowerBI APIs and import dashboards, charts, and datasets from PowerBI into OpenMetadata, a PowerBI Pro license is necessary.

 PowerBI dataflows are not yet supported.